2Emma-zhou/Work-Related/my-website/docs/Getting Started/Installing supOS Platform.md

       ![Ubuntu LVM](https://wordpressfreezonex.oss-accelerate.aliyuncs.com/install/60.png)

-      Press ESC to exit editing and the enter `:wq` to save the file.
+    2. Press ESC to exit editing and then enter `:wq` to save the file.

-    2. Restart the service.
+    3. Restart the service.

       `service sshd restart`

-    3. Set the password of the root account.
+    4. Set the password of the root account.

       `sudo passwd`

-    4. Switch to root account
+    5. Switch to root account.

       ` sudo su`